 Computer Hardware Engineer

-Overview: Hardware engineers merge expertise in technology, electronics, and engineering to design and build computer systems.
-These IT professionals also develop individual computing components such as microchips, processors and circuit boards, as well as peripherals like mice, printers, and keyboards.
+Overview: Hardware engineers merge technology, electronics, and engineering expertise to design and build computer systems.
+These IT professionals also develop individual computing components such as microchips, processors, circuit boards, and peripherals like mice, printers, and keyboards.

-Requirements: Hardware engineering roles typically require a bachelor’s degree with a major like computer engineering, computer science, or electrical engineering.
+Requirements: Hardware engineering roles typically require a bachelor’s degree with a major in computer engineering, computer science, or electrical engineering.

 Average Salary: $99,000